 Eustachian tube balloon

 What is the relationship of eustachian tube obstruction to flight?

 Individuals with eustachian tube obstruction may have difficulty balancing the pressures in the middle ear when flying.
 When traveling by plane, the ears are subject to large fluctuations in atmospheric pressure.
-Because when an aircraft ascends, the cabin air pressure drops and a relative positive pressure builds up in the middle ears.
+Because when the plane ascends, the cabin air pressure drops and a relative positive pressure builds up in the middle ears.
 For most people, this pressure is easily relieved via the Eustachian tube.
 Thus, the pressures of the middle ear with cabin air equilibrate on both sides of the tympanic membrane (about 6000 feet above sea level).
-Equalizing the pressure during the descent is more difficult.
+Balancing the pressure during descent is more difficult.
 The cabin air pressure increases gradually when descending.
 Thus, relative negative pressure develops in the middle ear that leads to obstruction of the Eustachian tube.
 In these cases, yawning, swallowing, chewing gum or trying to "pop" the ears helps the eustachian tubes open at some point.
 Most adults can fly without difficulty unless they have an illness that has temporarily swollen the lining of the Eustachian tube and narrows its passage.
 Some adults have a very mild blockage of the Eustachian tube and only develop symptoms when flying.